vuejs/vue-cli/README.md

 ### Testing Tips

-The full test suite is rather slow, because it has a number of e2e tests that performs full webpack builds of actual projects.
+The full test suite is rather slow, because it has a number of e2e tests that perform full webpack builds of actual projects.
 To narrow down the tests needed to run during development, you can pass a list of packages to the `test` script:

 ``` sh
 yarn test cli cli-services